 Composting works by mixing organic material with water, oxygen and time until you get a rich fertilizer.
 But, the process only works with the right proportions of “greens” and “browns.”
 Every material has its own chemical profile, but generally: greens, like veggie scraps, contain more nitrogen and browns, like dried leaves, contain more carbon.
 (To nerd out more, start here.)

 In your kitchen, you’ll mostly collect greens.
-With that in mind, here’s a handy set of do’s and don’t’s to reference when you find yourself asking, “Can I compost this?”
+With that in mind, here’s a card to print out and reference when you find yourself asking, “Can I compost this?”
 Every member will get one of these cards to stick on their fridge, but for posterity, here’s a spare you can print out.